 Entry level specs of many gravel bike ranges often don't have a gravel-specific groupset, so you won't get a clutched derailleur and you might not get a gear range that's optimal for gravel riding, leaving you walking tougher off-road sections.

-Will 1x give you enough gears?
+Will 1x give you enough gears on a gravel bike?

 As on mountain bikes, single ring groupsets are a popular option on gravel bikes.
-They keep things simple, help to avoid mud accumulation around the bottom bracket and can provide more tire clearance than double chainrings.
+They keep things simple, help to avoid mud accumulation around the bottom bracket and can provide more clearance than double chainrings.
 Single chainrings also have deeper teeth than double chainrings, and they have alternating wide and narrow teeth, both of which help with chain retention.

 On the other hand, you'll have larger jumps between gear ratios than with two rings and you may not get quite the overall gear range.
-For mountain bikers it's probably something they're used to but it may feel a bit strange at first to beginner gravel bike riders coming from the road.
+For mountain bikers it's probably something they're used to, but it may feel a bit strange at first to beginner gravel bike riders coming from the road.

 Fortunately most brands include both single ring and double chainring specs in their gravel bike line-ups, so you can decide whether range or simplicity are more important for you.